Common Career Mistakes and How to Avoid Them

 How Do You Stay Competitive?

-- Transferable Skills Set Development: investing time into developing skills needed by other connected fields.
+- Transferable Skills Set Development: investing time in developing capabilities demanded by other fields.

 Negativity